Dynamic stability of electric power grids: Tracking the interplay of the network structure, transmission losses and voltage dynamics: Equilibria and linear stability analysis

-One of the cornerstones of dynamical systems study is linear stability analysis \cite{Stro01}.
-The local stability properties of an equilibrium $(\delta_j^{\circ},\omega_j^{\circ},E_j^{\circ})$, i.e., stability with respect to small perturbations around an equilibrium point, can be obtained by linearising the equations of motion of the system \eqref{eq:3rdorder}.
+A central tool of dynamical systems study is linear or small-signal stability analysis~\cite{Strogatz2015}.
+The local stability properties of an equilibrium $(\delta_j^{\circ},\omega_j^{\circ},E_j^{\circ})$, i.e., stability with respect to small perturbations around an equilibrium point, can be obtained by linearising the equations of motion of the system~\eqref{eq:3rdorder}.

-To perform a linear stability analysis of \eqref{eq:3rdorder}, one introduces the perturbations $\xi_j$, $\nu_j$ and $\epsilon_j$, such that
+To perform a linear stability analysis of~\eqref{eq:3rdorder}, one introduces the perturbations $\xi_j$, $\nu_j$ and $\epsilon_j$, such that

-The perturbations $\xi_j$, $\nu_j$, and $\epsilon_j$, once inserted into the equations of motion \eqref{eq:3rdorder}, either lead to a growth or decay of the system's characteristics over time.
-The rotor-angle perturbation $\xi_j$, the frequency perturbation $\nu_j$, and the voltage perturbation $\epsilon_j$ can---individually or collectively---decay to zero or grow indefinitely.
+The rotor-angle perturbation $\xi_j$, the frequency perturbation $\nu_j$, and the voltage perturbation $\epsilon_j$ can, individually or collectively, decay to zero or grow indefinitely.
+This on the other hand does not exclude the existence of other attractors in state space but the linearisation around a fixed point will only preserve the attractor around the given fixed point.
 The system, around the equilibrium $(\delta_j^{\circ},\omega_j^{\circ},E_j^{\circ})$, is either stable or unstable, correspondingly.
-This is also known as `exponential stability' or `small signal stability'.
+This is also known as `exponential stability' or `small-signal stability'.